Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

 Therefore they can't really afford to sign up millions of low-traffic websites and need to focus instead on fewer high-traffic sites for their business model to work.

-To better illustrate the two different ad sharing models (cost-per-click and cost-per-thousand-impressions), here are the traffic criteria you’ll need to meet in order to be accepted into the ad networks in this article:
+To better illustrate the two different ad sharing models (cost-per-click and cost-per-thousand-impressions), here are the traffic criteria you’ll need to meet in order to be accepted into the advertising platforms in this article:

 - Google AdSense (pays per click): No traffic requirements